upcmd/updocs-content/logs/c0159_vvvvv.md

       Name: "",
       Do: {
         {
-          "do": {
+          "func": "cmd",
+          "desc": "inspect if the correct parameter has been passed in correctly\nwith default value\nin block func\n", "do": {
             {
-              "name": "assert",
               "cmd": {
                 "{{eq .aaa \"var_a_from_task\"}}"
+              },
+              "name": "assert"
             }
           }
-          },
-          "func": "cmd",
-          "desc": "inspect if the correct parameter has been passed in correctly\nwith default value\nin block func\n" }
+        }
       },
       Dox: <nil>,